GursimarSinghChopra/-imdb_task_fynd/readme.md

         Even if there is one web server, sometimes db server may become bottle neck. mysql server supports master-slave and master-master configuration.And we can index multiple columns for fast searching and sorting.

-        * In master-slave one server is master where data is written and it is replicated to multiple slave servers.
-        In this case write is done on master and read from slaves.
-        This is useful when very few write happens on database but many reads. typically less than 10-15% of write but depends on the use case.

-        * In master-master is similar to above but all are masters, any data written to any server gets replicated to other servers.
-        Read and write can be done on any server.
-This is useful for applications which have high writes.
-        Above is for mysql but similar kind of scalability is supported by other database servers too.

     * Redis Server(caching)

         For data shown in homepage, we can store in redis.
 Like the first 10 movies in the redis server